SuperOfficeDocs/data-access/docs/netserver/index.md

 [Read more about web services.][5]

-## Archives
+## Search

-An [archive][4] is a **configurable multi-column list** that flattens the complex relationships between tables into a simple grid.

-Archives simplify **searching and retrieving** collections of related data efficiently.
-The archive system is very flexible and supports many different providers.
-Each provider describes a set of related **columns** from the database.
-Each provider supports a set of methods for finding out what columns are available.
+[Archive providers][4] are similar to database views and simplify **searching and retrieving** collections of related data efficiently.
+They let you execute complex queries while masking the join logic and handling the security.

+Each provider describes a set of related **columns** from the database and supports a set of methods for finding out what columns are available.

+[Read more about archive providers.][4]

 ## Relational database layer (entities)